 Taking some time to incorporate virtual team building games into your routine can have a number of advantages.
 Some of the benefits of team building activities are:

 - higher employee engagement

-- reduce turnover rate
+- reduced turnover rate

-- improve productivity
+- improved productivity

-- better team communication
+- better remote team communication

 You can also achieve these benefits through a workplace mentoring program, including one that is designed for your remote employees.
 The idea is to create connections and bonds between your employees and your teams.